IBM/resilient-java-microservices-with-istio/README.md

 kubectl apply -f <(istioctl kube-inject -f manifests/deploy-webapp.yaml --includeIPRanges=172.30.0.0/16,172.20.0.0/16)
 ```

 After a few minutes, you should now have your Kubernetes Pods running and have an Envoy sidecar in each of them alongside the microservice.
-The microservices are **schedule, session, speaker, vote, and webapp**.
+The microservices are **schedule, session, speaker, vote-v1, vote-v2, cloudant, and webapp**.
 ```shell
 $ kubectl get pods
 NAME                                           READY     STATUS      RESTARTS   AGE